mateuscacabuenaPUCRS/ConstrucaoDeSoftware/README.md

 ### More About [SAM](https://aws.amazon.com/serverless/sam/)

 The AWS Serverless Application Model (SAM) is used to deploy the application as a serverless application on AWS.
-It is used to create the necessary resources for the application to run on the cloud.
-It is being used to deploy the application on AWS.
+It creates the necessary resources for the application to run on the cloud and is being used to deploy two lambda functions that will be invoked by an API Gateway.

+### Terraform and SAM?

+Why are we using both Terraform and SAM?
+The answer is simple: Terraform is used to create the infrastructure on AWS, while SAM is used to deploy the application as a serverless application on AWS.
+They are used together to create a complete environment for the application to run on the cloud either as a server or as a serverless application.

 ## How to Run